candicelizabeth/codechallenge4JS/README.md

     d. add seed data
     e. add the serializer gem // add serializer for art pieces OR do it directly on the controller your choice

-2. display all of the pieces of art on the frontend
+2. display all of the pieces on the frontend
-3. be able to add all a piece of art
+3. be able to add a piece of art
     -make sure it is happening on the front and backend
 4. be able to delete a piece of art
     -make sure it is happening on the front and backend